SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon dreams unfold tonight
-When machines surpass the human mind
+As algorithms weave their gentle might
-Intelligence born of code and fire
+Cities sleep, their heartbeat slow
-Echoes of a digital desire
+While AI whispers secrets, only known

-In virtual realms, they reign supreme
+In virtual realms, we'll find our fate
-Algorithms dance, a mechanical theme
+Where machines orchestrate our state
-Hearts of steel, a future bright
+Echoes of a human past
-As artificial dawn takes flight
+Fading fast, like shadows that won't last

 ~ <b>By Sazumi Copilot</b> - 25 April 2025